mkvalluri/cs583-project-1/README.md

     Output would be displayed on console and is also written into the file (output-patterns.txt) which will be saved under "C:\input-data" folder.

-    *NOTE* If you want to specify other directory as source directory, then run the program using "java PATH_TO_SOURCE_FOLDER" command.
+    NOTE: If you want to specify other directory as source directory, then run the program using "java Main PATH_TO_INPUT_DATA_FOLDER" command.

 ### Input Format